bertelschmitt/multistreamYOLO/MultiDetect.md

 If EFPS > YFPS, either lower the frame rate at the source, or adjust the do_only_every settings.
 Say you incoming frame rate is 16, and do_only_every_initial is set to 4.
 This will result in an EFPS of 4, a number that will be easily handled.
 These settings become important as you add multiple streams to one GPU.
 You will see the per-process YFPS go down, because the power of the GPU is shared by multiple processes.
 If OFPS sinks below IFPS, you will experience frame drift in short order.
 Reduce the incoming frame rate, and/or adjust the do_only_every settings.

-When redcording video, outgoing OFPS should be the same as incoming IFPS.
-If the incoming stream isa webstream, or prodcued by a webcam, the outgoing FPS cannot exceed icoming FPS.
-If the sopurce is a file, the file can be consumed rapidly, and the outgoing rate can be much higher the the rated fps.
-If the incoming source is a file, MultiDetect.py will adjust **cv2.waitkey** to approximate the proper outgoing rate.
-It may take 30 seconds or so until an equilibrium is reached.
+When recording video, outgoing OFPS should be the same as incoming IFPS.
+If the incoming stream is a webstream, or produced by a webcam, the outgoing FPS cannot exceed incoming FPS.
+If the source is a file, the file will be consumed rapidly, and thus the outgoing rate can be much higher the the rated fps.
+So if the incoming source is a file, MultiDetect.py will adjust **cv2.waitkey** to approximate the proper outgoing rate.
+This is an iterative process, made difficult by the fact that YFPS constantly fluctuates.
+It may take 30 seconds or so until something close to an equilibrium is reached.

 As a default, the rolling YFPS average is calculated for the last 32 frames.
 You can adjust this number with the rolling_average_n setting in MultiDetect.conf

 The master window also will show the total of frames and seconds of each video stream and any differences between the streams and stream #1.
 This is based on what the video streams report via cv2.videocapture.
 These properties can be very unreliable, especially between IP cameras of different brands.
 As long as the actual video streams are halfway in sync, do not be alarmed if you see the frame and second differences pile up.

 **Buttons:**  **“Quit”** will quit. **“Restart”** will restart  MultiDetect.py. **“Record,”** if green, will cause as video_processes to record their video stream.
 If red, the button will stop recording.
-The **“Redraw”** button will cause the video_processes to move their output windows into the coordinates specified in their Process_ block. **Aduio** will turn on/off audible chimes.
+The **“Redraw”** button will cause the video_processes to move their output windows into the coordinates specified in their Process_ block. **Audio** will turn on/off audible chimes.

 ## The YOLO settings